apfreirea/apfreirea/README.md

 ### Hi, I'm Ana Paula Freire  👋

-- I am a data analyst passionate about technology and learning new tools to enhance projects.
+- I am a data science and analyst passionate about technology and learning new tools to enhance projects.
 My expertise is data analysis within the renewable energy sector, but I also challenge myself with data analysis in other sectors.

 #### Contact me: